 Bacopa colorata's flesh-tones are a good contrast to red and green plants in the aquarium.

 Bacopa caroliniana is a long staple in the hobby.
 It's most identifiable characteristic is that it has a lemon scent when its leaves are crushed.
 In horticulture shops, it is often sold as Lemon Bacopa.
 Bacopa caroliniana originates from North America and can be found in the wild in places such as the Everglades in Florida, growing even in brackish water.
 It is a medium sized stem plant that is green in lower light tanks, but takes on attractive bronze to pink hues under higher light levels.
 Bacopa caroliniana works well in midground groups.

 Bacopa caroliniana is a very hardy and easy to grow plant, but likes a lot of light, especially if one intends to bring out its bronze color tones.
-It can be grown in soft or harder water, and can be grown without CO2 injection.
+While it is tolerant of hard water, it grows larger and more colorful in softer water.
+It can be grown without CO2 injection, but the plants will probably not develop good color.
 CO2 injection gives larger, more robust plants with better coloration.
 It should be planted in a bright area of the tank and not shaded as it requires quite a bit of light to grow well.
 It has a moderate growth speed, which makes it an attractive option for a stem plant as it does not have to be trimmed as often.